-Double vision, or diplopia, is the symptom of seeing two of the objects that you are looking at.
-Seeing double all the time can be a very troubling problem for one to deal with.
-Mostly this occurs with our adult strabismus (eye misalignment) patients as a young child’s brain is usually able to turn off and ignore double vision when their eyes are not lined up together.
+Double vision, or diplopia, is the symptom of seeing two of the same object you are looking at.
+Seeing double all the time can be very troubling.
+Double vision most often occurs with our adult strabismus (eye misalignment) patients.
+A young child’s brain can usually ignore double vision when their eyes are not aligned by "turning off" one eye.

-On the other hand, if the double vision is present only when both eyes are open and trying to work together, then binocular diplopia is present.
-This is most likely caused by strabismus from one cause or another.
-An initial evaluation can still be done by your regular eye doctor, who may refer you to an eye muscle specialist (like us!) if needed.
-Double vision from strabismus can often be effectively treated by prism glasses, eye muscle surgery, or eye exercises depending on the situation.
+If the double vision is present only when both eyes are open and trying to work together, then binocular diplopia is present.
+This is most likely caused by strabismus.
+An initial evaluation can still be done by your regular eye doctor, who may refer you to an eye muscle specialist like us if needed.
+Double vision from strabismus can often be effectively treated with prism glasses or eye muscle surgery.

 It's important to have any double vision checked as soon as possible—especially if you experience the following: